We use cookies to help provide you with the best possible online experience.

 Admin Staff

-We had a new receptionist join the team at the start of February who works afternoons and she is settling well into the role.
+We had two new receptionists join the team at the start of June and they are settling well into the role.

 Patient List Size

-Our list size has continued to grow and we have about 18,000 patients currently.
+Our list size has stabilized recently and we currently have about 18,800 patients.

 It is believed that there are approximately 10,000 patients living within the Didcot area who are not currently registered at one of the practices in Didcot.
 This could be due to them moving into the area and not registering with a new GP or people who have never registered with a GP.

-Dr Ward is leading on a project to carry out some outreach clinics to try and help identify unmet cardiovascular needs in the local area.
-This will start in conjunction with Sofea who run the Community Larder in Didcot which we are hoping will be a good place to identify people who many not be getting the support they need from local health services.
+Dr Ward is leading on a project to carry out outreach clinics to try and help identify unmet cardiovascular needs in the local area.
+This will start in conjunction with Sofea who run the Community Larder in Didcot which we are hoping will be a good place to identify people who may not be getting the support they need from local health services.
+We also have a community wellbeing worker who will be going around the more deprived areas of Didcot to understand the barriers preventing people from getting the health support they need.

 Practice Premises including Great Western Park